-Selling your house can be a stressful task in itself, but how do you sell a house if you have tenants already in place?
-Here are five steps for selling your house with tenants in Tucson.
+Selling your house can be a stressful task in itself, but how do you sell a rental home if you have tenants already in place?
+Here are five steps for selling your rental house with tenants in Tucson.

 Step #1: Ask the Tenants

 The first step to selling your rental house with tenants in Tucson is to notify the tenants the property will be listed for sale, and ask the tenants if they are interested in purchasing the property.

 If the tenants have been in place for a few years, they might have fallen in love with the property or really enjoy the school district for their children.
 They also might really love the area and want to live there permanently.
 This would be a great opportunity for them to buy the house they know they love.
 If they are interested, have them qualify for a loan on your property and the purchase process will be nice and smooth.
 You may also want to offer an owner-financing deal to the tenant if they cannot qualify with a traditional lender.

 This may also be ideal if they have a great payment history, and you can continue to look forward to monthly payments unless you need the lump sum of cash now.

 Step #2: Review Your Lease

 The first step to selling your house with tenants in Tucson is to review the lease you have in place with the current tenants.
 Most leases will have some sort of clause about what will happen if the property sells.
 In a lot of cases, when the property sells the tenant has a certain time frame to vacate the property, usually about 30 days.